-During his tenure as a federal prosecutor, Markus and his team prosecuted "Operation Family Secrets," which is considered the most extensive racketeering case of its kind.
-In 2013, National Public Radio described the case as "one of the most important criminal investigations . . . in American history."
+Described by the Chicago Sun-Times as a “street-smart prosecutor with an Oxford pedigree,” Funk and his team prosecuted "Operation Family Secrets," which National Public Radio in 2013 lauded as "one of the most important criminal investigations . . . in American history."
 Selected from some 9,000 federal trials that year to receive the "Attorney General's Award," the U.S. Attorney General personally presented Markus and the team with the highest trial performance distinction the Department bestows on federal prosecutors, a first for the Chicago U.S. Attorney's Office.

-In recognition of his service while abroad, the U.S. Department of State conferred upon Markus its "Superior Honor Award" for "sustained extraordinary performance," the highest general service award the State Department confers.
+In recognition of his service while abroad, the U.S. Department of State conferred upon Markus its "Superior Honor Award," which is the highest general service award the State Department confers.
 Markus has the distinction of being the only person to have received both the Department of Justice's "Attorney General's Award" and the State Department's "Superior Honor Award."

-In addition to authoring dozens of criminal law-related academic and popular articles, as well as book chapters on a wide variety of topics, Markus authored a number of books, including Child Exploitation and Human Trafficking: Examining the Global Challenges and U.S. Responses (Rowman Littlefield, 2012; co-authored with The Hon.
-Virginia M. Kendall, Chicago U.S. District Judge), Stemming the Suffering: Victims’ Rights and the International Criminal Court (Oxford University Press, 2010), The Haiti Trial Skills Manual (American Bar Association), and the forthcoming Mutual Legal Assistance Treaty Guide for federal judges (Federal Judicial Center) and Global Anti-Bribery and Corruption Survey (Oxford University Press).
+In addition to authoring dozens of criminal law-related academic and popular articles, as well as book chapters on a wide variety of topics, Markus authored a number of books, including The Haiti Trial Skills Manual (American Bar Association, 2012), The Darfur Trial Skills Manual (American Bar Association, 2010), The Montenegro Trial Skills Manual (USDOJ, 2010), the Mutual Legal Assistance Treaty Guide for Federal Judges (Federal Judicial Center, forthcoming), the Global Anti-Bribery and Corruption Survey (Oxford University Press, forthcoming), Child Exploitation and Human Trafficking: Examining the Global Challenges and U.S. Responses (Rowman Littlefield, 2012, co-authored with Chicago U.S. District Judge Virginia M. Kendall), and Stemming the Suffering: Victims’ Rights and the International Criminal Court (Oxford University Press, 2010).
 His legal work has been featured by outlets such as The Atlantic, CNBC, CNN, The Economist, The History Channel, Investor’s Business Daily, The Los Angeles Times, MSNBC, The National Law Journal, National Geographic TV, the New York Times, Reuters, and The Wall Street Journal.